christianThardy/christianThardy.github.io/quantum-machine-learning.md

 In all honestly, while popular at the moment, I imagine quantum machine learning will go through an "AI winter" similar to what happened from 1974 to 1980.
 Lots of time, focus and research into these problems will need to happen before the innovation to make these techniques work will come.

 I believe the poor performance in my particular case is because the network is running on a noisy intermediate-scale quantum (NISQ) device, and at the moment these simulators have limitations like limited qubit numbers, short coherence times, and gate errors.
 But my challenges are also algorithmic, so further tuning of the learning rate, network architecture, data encoding, and other hyperparameters will probably improve training convergence/ All of these factors contribute to the instability of HQNNs.
-To be fair, I may just lack the resources for adequate epoch parameter tuning.
+And to be fair, I may just lack the resources for adequate epoch parameter tuning.
 I've only let the network run for 30 epochs, it's possible that more are needed for convergence.

 But its known that quantum computing is inherentlty susceptible to error via noise because of the delicate nature of quantum states.
 A phenomenon known as "decoherence" causes information loss.
 If you're training a HQNN on a noisy quantum device, the errors can affect a multitude of things.
 From the gradient calculations, which lead to slow or non-convergent training, to the gradient scaling to almost zero because of the vast regions in the quantum optimization landscape.
 In these regions, standard gradient-based optimization techniques struggle to find a direction for improvement.
 A training process might get stuck in these plateaus, making it seem as though the network isn't learning.

 The way in which classical data is encoded into quantum states can be another source of instability.
 Some encoding strategies might not preserve the nuances of the data or might be sensitive to small perturbations.
 And while classical neural networks are also sensitive to hyperparameters like learning rate or architecture specifics, HQNNs introduce additional hyperparameters related to quantum operations, encoding strategies, and error mitigation techniques.
 The training dynamics can be quite sensitive to these parameters.

-Most if not all of these errors are reflected in my networks results, as when running the algorithm multiple times, on one run I could get a 20% classification accuracy, on the second run I could get a 45%, and on the third run I could get a 80% accuracy and so on.
+Some of these errors are reflected in my networks results, as when running the algorithm multiple times, on one run I could get a 20% classification accuracy, on the second run I could get a 45%, and on the third run I could get a 80% accuracy and so on.
 It seems to me they are just too unstable to be used for anything other than research at this point.
 For current industry problems we need scalability and generalization, and it looks like quantum deep learning algorithms are just not ready yet.